NASA TV

-NASA TV (originally NASA Select) is the television service of the National Aeronautics and Space Administration (NASA).
-It is broadcast by satellite with a simulcast over the Internet.
-Local cable television providers across the United States and amateur television repeaters may carry NASA TV at their own discretion, as NASA-created content is considered a work of the U.S. government and is within the public domain.
-NASA TV is also available via various cable, satellite, and over-the-top media services around the world.
+NASA TV (originally NASA Select) was the television service of the National Aeronautics and Space Administration (NASA).
+It was broadcast by satellite with a simulcast over the Internet.
+Local cable television providers across the United States and amateur television repeaters carried NASA TV at their own discretion, as NASA-created content is considered a work of the U.S. government and is within the public domain.
+NASA TV was also available via various cable, satellite, and over-the-top media services worldwide.
 The network was formally created in the early 1980s to provide NASA managers and engineers with real-time video of missions.
-NASA has operated a television service since the beginning of the space program for archival purposes, and in order to provide media outlets with video footage.
+NASA has operated a television service since the beginning of the space program for archival purposes, and to provide media outlets with video footage.

-The network airs a large amount of educational programming, and provides live coverage of an array of crewed missions (including the International Space Station), robotic missions, and domestic and international launches.
-The network completed its conversion from analog to digital transmission in late 2005 following the launch of STS-114, ending a period of dual analog and digital broadcasting, although some cable television systems may still have transmitted in analog prior to the U.S. digital television transition.
-The satellite link uses the DVB-S system for transmission.
+The network aired a large amount of educational programming and provides live coverage of an array of crewed missions (including the International Space Station), robotic missions, and domestic and international launches.
+The network completed its conversion from analog to digital transmission in late 2005 following the launch of STS-114, ending a period of dual analog and digital broadcasting.
+However, some cable television systems may still have transmitted in analog before the U.S. digital television transition.
+The satellite link used the DVB-S system for transmission.

+On July 29, 2024, NASA announced that it would phase out NASA TV in favor of NASA+ due to an increase of viewership on its digital platforms.
+The linear feeds closed on August 28 of that year, at 11 PM Eastern Daylight Time.

 Channels

-NASA TV operates three channels.
-The "Public Channel" provides 24-hour broadcasting of live and recorded events and documentaries aimed toward the general public, as well as space and science programming for schools, museums, and other educational institutions.
-The "Media Channel" is dedicated to broadcast news organizations and other members of the press, featuring press release video, interviews, mission press conferences and other services.
-The final is the "NASA TV UHD", an experimental ultra-high-definition television channel created through a Space Act Agreement with Harmonic Inc., featuring content from NASA's archives that takes advantage of the large format, with a musical audio track.
+At the time of closure, NASA TV operated three channels.
+The "Public Channel" provided 24-hour broadcasting of live and recorded events and documentaries aimed toward the general public, as well as space and science programming for schools, museums, and other educational institutions.
+The "Media Channel" was dedicated to broadcast news organizations and other members of the press, featuring press release video, interviews, mission press conferences and other services.
+The final was "NASA TV UHD", an experimental ultra-high-definition television channel created through a Space Act Agreement with Harmonic Inc., featuring content from NASA's archives that takes advantage of the large format, with a musical audio track.
 A high definition simulcast feed of the "Public Channel" was launched on July 19, 2010.
 The "Education Channel" was discontinued in 2016, with its programming merged into the main Public Channel.
-The NASA TV website also provides a channel featuring continuous live footage from inside and outside the ISS, established to celebrate the 10th anniversary of the station in orbit.
+The NASA TV website also provides a channel featuring continuous live footage from inside and outside the ISS, established to celebrate the 10th anniversary of the station in orbit; this feed continues on NASA+.

-While NASA TV is distributed by NASA in high definition, some redistributors, such as Dish Network and DirecTV, downconvert to standard definition before delivering to their customers.
+While NASA distributed NASA TV in high definition, some redistributors, such as Dish Network and DirecTV, downconverted to standard definition before delivering to their customers.